LibraryCarpentry/library-python/_episodes/05-loops-and-functions.md

 become part of their 'official' documentation:

 ~~~
-one_year_csv_writer?
+monthly_csv_writer?
 ~~~
 {: .source}

 ~~~
-one_year_csv_writer(2002,surveys_df)
+monthly_csv_writer(2,articles_df)
 ~~~
 {: .source}

-We changed the root of the name of the csv file so we can distinguish it from the one we wrote before.
-Check the *yearly_files* directory for the file.
+We changed the root of the name of the csv file (so it is *function_articles* instead of *article*) so we can distinguish it from the one we wrote before.
+Check the *monthly_files* directory for the file.
 Did it do what you expect?

 What we really want to do, though, is create files for multiple years without having to request them one by one.
-Let's write another function that replaces the entire For loop by simply looping through a sequence of years and repeatedly calling the function we just wrote, *one_year_csv_writer*:
+Let's write another function that replaces the entire For loop by simply looping through a sequence of years and repeatedly calling the function we just wrote, *monthly_csv_writer*:

 ~~~
-def yearly_data_csv_writer(start_year, end_year, all_data):
+def yearly_data_csv_writer(start_month, end_month, all_data):
     """
     Writes separate csv files for each year of data.

-    start_year --- the first year of data we want
+    start_month --- the first month of data we want
-    end_year --- the last year of data we want
+    end_month --- the last month of data we want
-    all_data --- DataFrame with multi-year data
+    all_data --- DataFrame with full-year data
     """

-    # "end_year" is the last year of data we want to pull, so we loop to end_year+1
+    # "end_month" is the last year of data we want to pull, so we loop to end_month+1
-    for year in range(start_year, end_year+1):
+    for month in range(start_month, end_month+1):
-        one_year_csv_writer(year, all_data)
+        monthly_csv_writer(month, all_data)
 ~~~
 {: .source}

-Because people will naturally expect that the end year for the files is the last year with data, the for loop inside the function ends at *end_year + 1*.
-By writing the entire loop into a function, we've made a reusable tool for whenever we need to break a large data file into yearly files.
-Because we can specify the first and last year for which we want files, we can even use this function to create files for a subset of the years available.
+Because people will naturally expect that the end month for the files is the last month with data, the for loop inside the function ends at *end_month + 1*.
+By writing the entire loop into a function, we've made a reusable tool for whenever we need to break a large data file into monthly files.
+Because we can specify the first and last month for which we want files, we can even use this function to create files for a subset of the months available.
 This is how we call this
 function:

 ~~~
 # Load the data into a DataFrame
-surveys_df = pd.read_csv('data/surveys.csv')
+articles_df = pd.read_csv('data/surveys.csv')

 # Create csv files
-yearly_data_csv_writer(1977, 2002, surveys_df)
+yearly_data_csv_writer(4, 6, articles_df)
 ~~~
 {: .source}